-- (i) Current financial assets and liabilities are stated at amortised cost which is approximately equal to their fair value. - (ii) Non-current financial assets and liabilities measured at amortised cost have same fair value as at 31 March 2021 and 31 March 2020.
+- (i) Current financial assets and liabilities are stated at amortized cost which is approximately equal to their fair value. - (ii) Non- current financial assets and liabilities measured at amortised cost have same fair value as at 31 March 2022 and 31 March 2021.